schaefersoft/i-laravel-ui/docs/expand.md

 There is a attribute for the opened state.
 Use the `opened` attribute here.

 #### Example
-You have to provide your custom max-height through a TailwindCSS class.
-You may use Tailwind's arbitary values here.
 ````html
 <x-ui::expand opened="true">
     <x-slot name="title">